 We often ask for suggestions for Gift Guides.
 Look out for staff Gift Guide threads in the Gift Guides area of the forum - they'll usually be pinned to the top:

 Folksy Friday - curate your own Gift Guide

 Folksy Friday is a chance to spread the love and share your favourite pieces by other sellers on Folksy.
-You can do that in the Folksy forums, on your blog if you have one or on social media.
 This blog post explains more: http://blog.folksy.com/folksy-friday

 If you have followed all the above advice and you still haven't had any items featured or shared on social media after a couple of months, please go to the forums and ask for a shop critique or contact us at email@example.com